brianhockett/OpenSky-TurbulenceModel/README.md

    ```
    Redpanda Console available at http://localhost:8080

-2. Run the pipeline in order:
+2. Run the pipeline in order (each in a separate terminal):
    ```sh
    python producer.py    # Fetch OpenSky data
    python consumer.py    # Stream to DuckDB